 Overview

-This Religions & Theology offers the possibility of developing interdisciplinary projects with high level expertise in both disciplines.
-For instance, recent PhD students have had supervision jointly between lecturers in: Biblical studies and Roman social history; theology and music; South Asian Studies and sociology.
+Religions and Theology at The University of Manchester offers the possibility of developing interdisciplinary projects with high level expertise in both disciplines.
+For instance, recent PhD students have had supervision jointly between lecturers in Biblical studies and Roman social history, theology and music, and South Asian Studies and sociology.

 Career opportunities